-“Yes.”
-He says, solemnly.
+“Yes,” he says, solemnly.
 “I had to know if any information would lead to my brother.
 He swore that he had nothing to do with it, Ana, but if I pursued anybody, I would have had to pursue Vincent, too.”
 I’m feeling a little dizzy hearing this story.
-I fall down onto the sofa simply because my legs couldn’t hold me up anymore.
+I fall onto the sofa simply because my legs can’t hold me up anymore.

 “You know who did this to me, don’t you, George?”
 I say with as much conviction as I could muster.
 He pauses… he’s stalling again.